konstantinmamontov/ADAM/README.md

-This repository is designed to reproduce and verify the results published in the article "Neuro-symbolic conversational intelligence for a fraction of the cost" by the following authors: Sergey Shumsky, Oleg Baskov, Timur Fakhrutdinov, Dmitry Konstantinov, Konstantin Mamontov
+This repository is designed to reproduce and verify the results published in the article "Neuro-symbolic conversational intelligence for a fraction of the cost".

 The reproduction of the results consists of two consecutive stages: